CONTACT US:

 However, these applications typically take about 1 year to process, plus or minus 6 months.
 Up to date estimated processing times are provided on-line by the Government of Canada.

-These estimated processing times represent how long it has taken the Government of Canada 80% of Startup Visa Program applications submitted to date.
+These estimated processing times represent how long it has taken the Government of Canada 80% of Canada Startup Visa Program applications submitted to date.
 It is important to note that estimated processing times do not necessarily tell you how long it will take for your Start-up Visa Program application to be processed.
 Your application can take shorter or longer than the posted estimated processing time.

 Currently, the Government of Canada does not offer the option for applicants to purchase priority, urgent or express processing.